How do you write reported speech dialogue?

-But sometimes you might have a piece of dialogue that is more an oration, and you need to divide it into paragraphs.
+But you might have a piece of dialogue that is more of an oration, and you need to divide it into paragraphs.

-You can simply use an opening and closing quotation mark for the whole dialogue.
+You can use an opening and closing quotation mark for the whole dialogue.

-Another option is that you can add one opening quotation mark at the beginning of each new paragraph and then close the last paragraph.
+Another option is to add one opening quotation mark at the beginning of each new paragraph and then close the final paragraph.

-It is up to you whether you use double or single, curly or straight quotation marks.
+It is up to you whether you use curly, straight, double, or single quotations.

 In his book, Cloudsteet, Tim Winton uses no quotation marks at all for the dialogue.
 But it is still great dialogue.

-It is not an easy check, even when carefully proofreading.
-Luckily, there is an easy way to make sure you are consistent.
+It isn’t an easy check as you are proofreading.
+But there is an easy way to make sure you are consistent.

 If you use Prowritingaid, you can check your whole manuscript by ticking Dialogue Tags Check in your combo settings.

-Once you know how to write dialogue and reported speech, it is easy to combine the two.
+Once you know how to write active dialogue and reported speech, it is easy to combine the two into reported dialogue.

-The most critical part of good dialogue writing is always your use of correct and consistent punctuation.
+The most critical part of good dialogue writing is your use of correct and consistent punctuation.

 When you get it right, a reader doesn’t notice it.
 They become blind to it.

-But if you have inconsistencies, it stands out badly and can become very annoying.
+But if you have inconsistencies, it stands out and can become annoying.

 Related Reading: Are Question Tags Effective In Your Dialogue Writing?